benjaminlread/benjaminlread/teaching/reading-responses.md

 ---
 ## Instructions for undergraduates

 Reading responses should be one to two paragraphs in length &mdash; a little longer if you get inspired.
-They must be double spaced, and printed in 11 or 12 point font.
-No cover page is necessary, but be sure not to leave out your name and the date.
 I expect your reading response to be carefully proofread and free from typographical and grammatical errors.
-Turn in a hard copy of your response in class.

-Your reading response should constitute an answer to one of the discussion questions assigned for that day.
-What you write should contain very little recapping or summarizing of the readings; just enough to make the argument that you want to make.
+What you write should contain very little recapping or summarizing of the readings; if any, just enough to make the argument that you want to make.

+Some ideas about what to write about:

++ What is interesting about this reading?
++ What did you not expect about it?
++ How convincing is the evidence?
++ What questions or issues in this reading are worth discussing in class?
+How would you suggest that the class begin such a discussion?

+Please also see the questions in [How to Read in College](how-to-read.html).

 ## Instructions for graduate students